Linear Causal Representation Learning from Unknown Multi-node Interventions: Additional simulations

-\paragraph{Parameterization.} We provide the details of the experimental procedure in Section~\ref{sec:simulations}.
-For the linear Gaussian SEMs, the nonzero edge weights are sampled from ${\rm Unif}(\pm[0.5, 1.5])$, and the noise terms are zero-mean Gaussian variables with variances $\sigma_{i}^2$ sampled from ${\rm Unif}([0.5, 1.5])$.
-For a soft intervention on node $i$, the edge weight vector of node $i$ is reduced by a factor of $1/2$, and for a hard intervention, the edge weights are set to zero.
-The variance of the noise term is reduced to $\frac{\sigma_{i}^2}{4}$ in both intervention types.

-\paragraph{Graph recovery.} For the graph recovery via hard interventions, we use conditional independence tests in Stage~4 of Algorithm~\ref{alg:ident}.
-Since we adopt a linear Gaussian SEM latent model, we use a partial correlation test and set the threshold for $p$-value to $0.05$.

-\paragraph{Latent variable recovery.} For the error metrics $\ell_{\sf hard}$ and $\ell_{\sf soft}$ defined in~\eqref{eq:incorrect-mixing}, we first pass the entries of $\bH^* \cdot \bG$ through a threshold of $0.1$, then compute the incorrect mixing metrics.
+\paragraph{Details of evaluation metrics.} For the graph recovery via hard interventions, we use conditional independence tests in Stage~4 of Algorithm~\ref{alg:ident}.
+Since we adopt a linear Gaussian SEM latent model, we use a partial correlation test and set the significance level to $\alpha=0.05$.
+For the latent variable recovery error metrics $\ell_{\sf hard}$ and $\ell_{\sf soft}$ defined in~\eqref{eq:incorrect-mixing}, we first pass the entries of $\bH^* \cdot \bG$ through a threshold of $0.1$, then compute the incorrect mixing metrics.